-Commencing January 2014, we have changed our connection standard with respect to Variable Speed Drives (VSD) on irrigation connections.
-From this date, all irrigation connections with a VSD and cumulative load exceeding 20kW must have a harmonic filter installed or make other adjustments to their connection to mitigate the adverse effects of harmonic distortion.
+During January 2014, we changed our connection standard with respect to Variable Speed Drives (VSD) on irrigation tariff connections.
+From this date, all irrigation connections with a VSD and cumulative load exceeding 20kW are required to have a harmonic filter installed or make other adjustments to their connection to mitigate the adverse effects of harmonic distortion.

-To assist customers affected by this change we are providing a one-off discount paid once a customer becomes compliant with our revised standard.
-This discount is based on the cumulative VSD load that is mitigated with a fixed amount credited to the customer.
+To assist customers affected by this change we established a one-off discount paid once a customer becomes compliant with our revised standard.
+This discount is based on the cumulative VSD load that is mitigated.
 However, evidence of costs to become compliant must be provided and the company will only pay the lower of the entitlement or actual costs incurred.
 The credit is paid via the electricity retail account associated with the affected ICP.

 To qualify for this tariff a customer must have a non-filtered VSD, installed prior to June 2009 that exceeds 20kW.
-All affected customers have been audited by our inspectors and contacted directly regarding their specific requirements to remain compliant with our standards.
+All affected customers were identified by our inspectors and contacted directly regarding their specific requirements to remain compliant with our standards.